benlansdell/ethome/docs/how-to.md

 * `intrabodypartdistances` the distances between all animals body parts (inter- and intra-animal)
 * `distances` is an alias for `intrabodypartdistances`

-These work for any animal setup, not just resident-intruder with specific body parts, as assumed for the `mars` features.
+**NOTE:** These work for any animal setup, not just resident-intruder with specific body parts, as assumed for the `mars` features.

 ### 3c Add your own features